MicrosoftDocs/ATADocs/ATPDocs/classic-install-step3.md

 ---
-title: Download the Microsoft Defender for Identity sensor setup package quickstart
+title: Classic portal - Download the Microsoft Defender for Identity sensor setup package quickstart
-description: Step three of installing Microsoft Defender for Identity helps you download the Defender for Identity sensor setup package. ms.date: 10/26/2020 ms.topic: quickstart
+description: Classic portal - Step three of installing Microsoft Defender for Identity helps you download the Defender for Identity sensor setup package. ms.date: 10/26/2020 ms.topic: quickstart
 ---

-# Quickstart: Download the Microsoft Defender for Identity sensor setup package
+# Classic portal: Quickstart - Download the Microsoft Defender for Identity sensor setup package

 > [!NOTE]
 > The experience described in this page can also be accessed at <https://security.microsoft.com> as part of Microsoft 365 Defender.
 The supporting documents for the new experience can be found [here](/microsoft-365/security/defender-identity/sensor-health#add-a-sensor).
 For more information about Microsoft Defender for Identity and when other features will be available in Microsoft 365 Defender, see [Microsoft Defender for Identity in Microsoft 365 Defender](defender-for-identity-in-microsoft-365-defender.md).